 Let us complete the description of the free boundary with the help of two lemmas.\\

-\begin{proposition} The free boundary $\gamma$ of $K^\star$ is the union of arc of circles of diameter $D$ (i.e. the radius of curvature is equal almost everywhere to $D/2$ on $\gamma$), that are mutually antipodal. \end{proposition}
+\begin{lemma} The free boundary $\gamma$ of $K$ is the union of arc of circles of diameter $D$ (i.e. the radius of curvature is equal almost everywhere to $D/2$ on $\gamma$), that are mutually antipodal. \end{lemma}

-\begin{proof} As usual, we denote the optimal set by $K$ in this proof.
+\begin{proof} either $0, D/2$ or $D$ on the free boundary, and lemma \ref{lem7} shows that on every interval $I$ where the relation $h(\theta)+h(\theta+\pi)=D$ holds, the curvature cannot be $0$ or $D$ in any subinterval.
+Otherwise we would have an arc of circle of diameter $D$, which is impossible.
+As usual, we denote the optimal set by $K$ in this proof.
 We will consider its radius of curvature $R$ as a variable.
 Recall that, globally, $R$ is a Radon measure on $\mathbb{T}$ such that

-(we choose to fix the origin at the Steiner point of the convex set $K$).
+(we choose here to fix the origin at the Steiner point of the convex set $K$).
 Its associated support function $h$ solves the ODE